Skip to main content

 BPC-157 for specific injuries

 BPC-157 is the go-to peptide for athletic injuries.
 It has been studied in models of tendon, ligament, muscle, bone, and nerve damage, with consistent findings of accelerated healing.
-The mechanism is primarily angiogenesis — building new blood vessels at the injury site to deliver the oxygen and nutrients required for tissue repair.
+In those animal and cell models the proposed mechanism is primarily angiogenesis: building new blood vessels at the injury site to deliver the oxygen and nutrients tissue repair requires.
+That mechanism has not been confirmed in human trials.

 BPC/TB-500 for full-body recovery